Custom Salt Formulas

 /usr/share/susemanager/formulas/states/locale/

 To create formulas with forms, the metadata directory contains a form.yml file.
 The form.yml file defines the forms for Uyuni.
-The metadata directoy also contains an optional metadata.yml file that contains additional information about a formula.
+The metadata directory also contains an optional metadata.yml file with additional information about the formula.
 For example, the locale-formula metadata directory is located in:

 /usr/share/susemanager/formulas/metadata/locale/